Keyboard shortcuts

 A macro which executes the BODY forms wrapped in an SQL transaction.
 CON is a connection to the database.
 If an error occurs during the execution of the forms, a ROLLBACK instruction is executed.

 Connect to the database DBNAME on HOST (defaults to localhost) at PORT (defaults to 5432) via TCP/IP and authenticate as USER with PASSWORD.
+PASSWORD may be a string, or a zero-argument lambda function which returns the password as a string (this makes it possible to use the auth-source functionality in Emacs).
 This library currently supports SCRAM-SHA-256 authentication (the default method from PostgreSQL version 14 onwards), MD5 authentication and cleartext password authentication.
-This function also sets the output date type to ISO and initializes our type parser tables.

 If tls-options is non-NIL, attempt to establish an encrypted connection to PostgreSQL by passing tls-options to Emacs function gnutls-negotiate. tls-options is a Common-Lisp style argument list of the form